-Software can set the BLE core into the "BLE Deep Sleep mode", by first programming the timing of BLE WAKEUP LP IRQ generation, then program the desired sleep duration at BLE DEEPSLWKUP REG register and finally set the bit BLE DEEPSLCNTL REGIDEEP SLEEP ON].
-The BLE Core will switch to the "ble lp clk" (32.0 kHz or 32.768 kHz) in order to maintain its internal 625 μs timing reference.
-Software must poll the state of BLE CNTL2 REG[RADIO PWRDN ALLOW] to detect the completion of this mode transition.
-Once the "ble lp clk" is used for base time reference, SW must clocks disable the BLE ("ble master1 clk", "ble_master2_clk" and "ble_crypt_clk") by setting to "0" the CLK_RADIO_REG[BLE_ENABLE] register bit.
-Finally, SW can optionally power down the Radio Subsystem by using the PMU CTRL REG[RADIO SLEEP] and the Peripheral and System power domains as well.
+Software can set the BLE core into the "BLE Deep Sleep mode", by first programming the timing of BLE WAKEUP LP IRQ generation, then program the desired sleep duration at BLE DEEPSLWKUP REG finally set the register BLE DEEPSLCNTL REGIDEEP SLEEP ON].
+BLE Core will switch to the "ble lp clk" (32.0 kHz or 32.768 kHz) in order to maintain its internal 625 μs timing reference.
+Software must poll the state of BLE CNTL2 REG[RADIO PWRDN ALLOW] detect the completion of this mode transition.
+Once the "ble Ip clk" is used for base time reference, SW must clocks disable the BLE ("ble master1 clk", "ble_master2_clk" and "ble_crypt_clk") by setting to "0" the CLK_RADIO_REG[BLE_ENABLE] register bit.
+Finally, SW can optionally power down the Radio Subby system using PMU CTRL REGIRADIO SLEEP] and the Peripheral and System power domains as well.